sophie-kearney/ADgraph/README.md

 ---

 **collapsed.graphml** = exported neo4j graph in graphml format

-**edges.json** = contains data for the edges between nodes in json format, same information as what is in collapsed graph **nodes.json** = contains data of the nodes in json format, same information as what is in collapsed graph
+**edges.json** = contains data for the edges between nodes in json format, same information as what is in collapsed graph

+**nodes.json** = contains data of the nodes in json format, same information as what is in collapsed graph

+**corrected_nodes.csv** = there were issues with the data parsing from the original human variants file from the GWAS source. this file contains the corrected chromosomes.

-**data directory** = contains intermediate data files that hold edge and node data **scripts directory** = contains scripts used to parse data
+**data directory** = contains intermediate data files that hold edge and node data

+**scripts directory** = contains scripts used to parse data

 ---